kachkaev/traefik/docs/configuration/backends/file.md

 ```

 !!! note
-    If `tls.entryPoints` is not defined, the certificate is attached to all the `defaultEntryPoints` with a TLS configuration.
+    If `tls.entrypoints` is not defined, the certificate is attached to all the `defaultEntrypoints` with a TLS configuration.

 !!! note
-    Adding certificates directly to the entryPoint is still maintained but certificates declared in this way cannot be managed dynamically.
+    Adding certificates directly to the entrypoint is still maintained but certificates declared in this way cannot be managed dynamically.
     It's recommended to use the file provider to declare certificates.

 ### Rules in a Separate File